Joint distribution of Hecke eigenforms on $\mathbb{H}^3$: Statement and tools

 \begin{rem} This is the analogue of the Watson-Ichino formula when some cuspidal Hecke-Maa{\ss} forms are replaced by Eisenstein series.
 Taking the squared modulus of the above inner product and using \eqref{eq:coeff-1}, we indeed obtain

 \end{rem}

 \begin{proof} We start by $\langle u_kg, E_t \rangle$, which we will unfold by inputting the Fourier expansion of each cusp form and Eisenstein series.
 This generalizes \cite[Section 17.2]{hei}, where the computation is restricted to the case $u_k = g$.
-By using the Fourier expansions \eqref{eq:fourier-expansion-cusp} of $u_k$ and $g$, we have
+By using the Fourier expansions \eqref{eq:fourier-expansion-cusp} of $u_k$ and $g$, and by denoting $t_k$ and $t_g$ their respective spectral parameters, we have

 By replacing the Eisenstein series $E_t$ by its definition \eqref{eq:eisenstein-series-def} and unfolding the integral, we get

 By executing the integration of $e(\langle \tilde{\mu}-\tilde{\nu}, z \rangle)$ over $z$ first, we select only the case where $\mu = \nu$ with a weight $\mathrm{vol}(P_{\mathfrak{o}})$; indeed by \cite[p.
 122]{hei} we have